-My work and research interests lie in two main areas, (i) functional programming and language technologies, and (ii) data visualization and visualization systems.
-An important theme is scale - better technologies for exploiting parallelism, better tools for building visualization applications, and better abstractions for understanding massive/complex datasets.
+My work and research interests lie in two main areas, (i) parallel programming and language technologies, and (ii) graphics and visualization.
+An important theme is performance - better technologies for exploiting parallelism, better tools for building graphics applications, and better abstractions for working with massive/complex datasets.
 Work within my team currently builds on the following technologies:

-My interests in functional programming include high-performance programming, and Haskell as a flexible platform for visualization.
+Work in graphics and visualization is currently focussed on tools for geometric and topological analysis, including the "Joint Contour Net", a recent approach to the analysis of multifield data.
+My interests in functional programming include Haskell as a platform for high-performance graphics and visualization.
 A novel twist is using visualization to understand the performance of parallel Haskell programs.
 These interests necessarily extend to work with the GHC compiler and runtime system.
-Work with VTK is focussed on tools for computational topology, including the "Joint Contour Net", a recent approach to topological and combinatorial analysis of multifield data.

 In the past I have worked in formal methods, multimedia systems, graphics standards, HCI, and reasoning about cognitive systems.